daveo90/bounty-program/bounties/Digital Assets Platform v3.md

 3.0

 ## ABSTRACT
 There is no doubt that the Digital Asset Platform is on the critical path to the sucess of our project.
-As Fermat evolves and new architecture is designed an implemented in all platforms, DAP must follow this approach and improve itself to acommodate future changes.
+As Fermat evolves and new architecture is designed and implemented in all platforms, DAP must follow this approach and improve itself to acommodate future changes.

 This bounty is mainly an architecture improvement following new guidelines to modularize our processes into smaller pieces and enable reutilization, optimization and prepare for future transactions that DAP will be supporting shortly.